-- 1. Set the meter selector to the OHMS position. - Connect the red tester lead to the orange wire; then connect the black tester lead to the orange/white wire.

-- 3. With the switch in the OFF position, the meter must show an open circuit. - 4.
+- 1. Set the meter selector to the OHMS position. - 2.
+Connect the red tester lead to the orange wire; then connect the black tester lead to the orange/white wire. - 3.
+With the switch in the OFF position, the meter must show an open circuit. - 4.
 With the switch in the RUN position, the meter must show less than 1 ohm.

-■NOTE: If the meter shows more than 1 ohm of resistance, troubleshoot or replace the switch/component, the connector, or the switch wiring harness.
+■NOTE: If the meter shows more than 1 ohm of resistance, troubleshoot or replace the switch/ component, the connector, or the switch wiring harness.

-Front Drive Selector Switch
+Drive Select Switch

-The connector is the two-wire black snap-lock one in front of the steering post.
+The connector is the three-wire white snap-lock one in front of the steering post.
 To access the connector, the cover must be removed.